wp-plugins/fb-comments-importer/readme.txt

 We also have a **PRO** version with additional features:

 * Import comments from regular posts, images or statuses
-* Import from pages, groups or profiles
+* Import from pages, groups or profiles (import from profiles are limited for now because of changes in fb API)
 * Manually connect post with comments
 * Import from older posts
 * Automate the import process (with WP cron)